-The University of Kansas Medical Center, Vice Chancellor for Research, Richard J. Barohn, M.D., is pleased to announce the request for nominations recognizing an outstanding researcher for the Chancellors Club Research Award.
-The recipient of this award last year was Andrew Godwin, PhD, from the department of Pathology and Laboratory Medicine.
+The University of Kansas Medical Center, Vice Chancellor for Research, Matthias Salathe, M.D., is pleased to announce the request for nominations recognizing an outstanding researcher for the Chancellors Club Research Award.
+The 2020 recipient of this award was Jeffrey Burns, M.D., M.S, from the KU Alzheimer's Disease Center.

 - Publication of research in peer-reviewed journals;

 - Presentations and invited lectures to major national or international scientific congresses or prestigious

 - Peer recognition in the form of elected offices in professional societies, memberships on journal

 editorial boards, membership on national and international committees (e.g., study sections,